Appearance

 Examples of powdery materials.
 Note the fine detail and how it looks almost tiled but isn't.Sandstone should have large amounts of dithering present, a jumble tool may also suffice if necessary.
 Thin out natural gaps a lot more than otherwise, to give a more slate-like appearance.
 For more refined textures such as cut or chiseled sandstone antialiasing can also be used to properly convey smoothness.

-Examples of sandstone textures.
-Note the heavy usage of dithering, and heavy usage of antialiasing on polished blocks.Prismarine should use added colors and antialiasing excessively to convey a smooth, shiny material.
-Thin out and curve highlights, and reduce gaps to one pixel wide.
+Prismarine should use added colors and antialiasing excessively to convey a smooth, shiny material.
+Thin out and curve highlights, and reduce gaps to one pixel-wide.

 Examples of contrasty dirt and stone textures.
 Note the noisy look.Icy and glassy textures should use antialiasing excessively.
 For items in particular, added colors should be used to properly convey a smooth surface.
 For textures with an obvious diagonal shine, thin out the shine marks and use antialiasing in the direction of the the marks to convey a streaky look, almost like diagonal linear dithering.

 Examples of fabric and fur textures.
 Note the heavy usage of tapering lines and spikes.Doors and trapdoors should be upscaled like what they are made of.
-However, doors should always use one pixel wide borders, while trapdoors can use two pixel wide blended outlines for the outer border.
+However, doors should always use one pixel-wide borders, while trapdoors can use two pixel-wide blended outlines for the outer border.
 This discrepancy is due to Vattic's original wooden door and trapdoor having this inconsistency present.

 Examples of doors and trapdoors.
-Note the usage of depth shading on the trapdoors and one pixel wide lines on the doors.And above all...
+Note the usage of depth shading on the trapdoors and one pixel-wide lines on the doors.And above all...

 Always reference Vattic's art or other similar textures if possible first.
 Use these material guidelines only if there is no good reference point or equivalent!

-Part 3: About Classic Faithful 32x PA
+Part 3: "Progartification" and Classic Faithful 32x

 Many of the techniques listed here can work in conjunction with each other.
 You can even crop out certain areas of a texture and upscale them separately, effectively isolating areas of a texture from each other to make palette sizes more manageable and localized.